JPVenson/DataAccess/README.md

         [ForModel("RowState")]
         public byte[] RowBla { get; set; }

-for propertys you want to exclude from the Automatik loading mark them with the [InsertIgnore] *( primary keys are ignored by default )*
+for property’s you want to exclude from the Automatic loading mark them with the [InsertIgnore] *( primary keys are ignored by default )*
-If you do so this property will not included in the INSERT statement but it will be Auto Updated and Selected.
+If you do so this property will not include in the INSERT statement but it will be Auto Updated and Selected.

-It is possible to load a POCO complete automatik without Annotations or additional infos.
+It is possible to load a POCO complete automatic without Annotations or additional info’s.
-In that case it is only nessasary that the Propertys are named as the Corresponding Column names.
+In that case it is only necessary that the Property’s are named as the Corresponding Column names.

-The Liberay does support a number of factory Injectors.
+The Library does support a number of factory Injectors.
 This feature is still in work and incomplete.

 Constructor Injection.

-When the lib needs to create a new POCO it will search for a Ctor that has the [ObjectFactoryMethod] attribute and takes only one Parameter of type IDataRecord. if it does not find any with the Attribute, it will search for one that fits when it find only one this one will used.
+When the lib needs to create a new POCO it will search for a Ctor that has the [ObjectFactoryMethod] attribute and Takes only one Parameter of type IDataRecord. if it does not find any with the Attribute, it will search for one that fits when it find only one this one will used.
-IDataRecord will maybe an instance of my own Implimentaion: EgarDataRecord.
+IDataRecord will maybe an instance of my own Implementation: EgarDataRecord.

 USAGE:
   Ctor with attribute: